baztesting/D-K_Training/readme.md

 - TA Support (Optional)

 Total Price is $500, For Scholarship price would be **$247** (=70,024.50 Pakistan Rupee) which is 52% saving

+If you are selected, we will give you two classes recording prior our regular class (this weekend, 28th June)

+Good Luck 🤞